bitbar/test-samples/image-recognition/README.md

 This out of the box sample Java Project shows the use of OpenCV and Akaze algorithm to run image recognition tests using Appium in [Testdroid cloud](http://testdroid.com/).
 This is particularly suited for running image recognition tests.
+This project can be used for local, Client side and also Server side Appium testing.
+The main difference to each is to modify testdroid.properties to fit the test type and launching the project with correct mvn command.

-The project will use the BitbarSampleApp.apk, will install it on the device, then check the Bitbar logo is displayed on the screen using image recognition.
+The project will use the Bitbar Sample App, will install it on the device, then check the Bitbar logo is displayed on the screen using image recognition.
 The reference Bitbar logo image is located at:
 *queryimages/bitbar_logo.png*